rabbit-ear/rabbit-ear-app/readme.md

 new features:

+**ray-repeat**: be able to make a crease and have it propagate throughout the crease pattern by way of

-- ray-repeat. but in terms of the folded state. already in rabbit-ear as `flatFold()`, but with a "F" as the assignment.
+but in terms of the folded state. already in rabbit-ear as `flatFold()`, but with a "F" as the assignment.

 ## 2023-08-15